top of page

 Real Before & After Transformations Inside Our Custom Framing Studio

-Not long ago, a client walked into our studio holding a print she’d owned for nearly ten years.
+Not long ago, a client walked into our studio holding a piece she had owned for years.

 “It’s just been sitting in a closet,” she told us.
 “I love it… I just never knew what to do with it.”